13.69. DD 69: Exchange Base URL Completion#

 Supports inputs like

-.Always enforces HTTPS.
+exchange.example.com,example.com, orhttps://exchange.example.com/.Always enforces HTTPS.

 Base URL must end with a single

-and omit ports.Must validate by requesting
+/and omit ports.Must validate by requesting

-and checking for a valid ExchangeKeysResponse object.Must support a local list of trusted exchanges for resolution of ambiguous inputs or typos (70% Levenshtein similarity).
+GET <base>/keysand checking for a valid ExchangeKeysResponse object.Must support a local list of trusted exchanges for resolution of ambiguous inputs or typos (70% Levenshtein similarity).

-11.69.4.
+13.69.4.
 Proposed Solution#

 Process: